hannahgz/flixster_starter/README.md

 #### STRETCH FEATURES

-- [ ] Deploy website using GitHub Pages.
+- [x] Deploy website using GitHub Pages.
-- [ ] Allow user to view more details about a movie within a popup.
+- [x] Allow user to view more details about a movie within a popup.
-- [ ] Improve the user experience through CSS & animation.
+- [x] Improve the user experience through CSS & animation.
-- [ ] Allow movie video trailers to be played using [embedded YouTube](https://support.google.com/youtube/answer/171780?hl=en)
+- [x] Allow movie video trailers to be played using [embedded YouTube](https://support.google.com/youtube/answer/171780?hl=en)
-- [ ] Implement anything else that you can get done to improve the app functionality!
+- [x] Implement anything else that you can get done to improve the app functionality!
+(Load more implemented on search as well!)

 ### Walkthrough Video